 The CMMOTA SAS Team is a group of like-minded and passionate individuals with a common mission and vision for the future of MOT educational programs.

-The CMMOTA SAS Mission is to review MOT schools standards of education, quality of faculty and supervised clinical experiences for approval to welcome new CMMOTA MOT Members.
+The CMMOTA SAS Mission is to review MOT schools standards of education and ensure that WHO bechmarks are met as well the quality of faculty and supervised clinical experiences for approval to welcome new CMMOTA MOT Members.

 The CMMOTA SAS Vision for the future is that clients /patients are confident and safe they are receiving high standards of manual osteopathic therapy during treatment in Canada from ethical, efficient and professional practitioners.